Neurosurgery Advanced Practice Providers

 Joli joined the Neurosurgical team in 2004.
 She obtained her masters degree as an acute care nurse practitioner from the University of California, Los Angeles.
 She has worked as a nurse for over 13 years specializing in neurosurgery and stroke neurology.
 She has received national certification in neuroscience nursing.
 She plays an active role coordinating the care of cerebrovascular patients in both an inpatient and outpatient setting.
 She participates in lectures to hospital staff and local health care professionals regarding the care of neuroscience patients.

-Vania received her Master of Science in Nursing with a minor in Education from the University of California, San Francisco in 2001.
-She is certified as an Acute Care Nurse Practitioner through the American Academy of Nurse Practitioners, and is a member of the American Association of Neurosciences Nursing, American Association of Nurse Practitioners and Sigma Theta Tau.
-She has spent her career caring for patients both in acute care inpatient, as well as outpatient settings.
+Erin Wipff earned her Bachelors of Arts in Biology from University of California, Santa Cruz and Bachelors of Nursing from Johns Hopkins University.
+She received her Masters of Science in Nursing in Adult Primary Care with a minor in HIV from the University of California, San Francisco.
+She is board certified through the American Academy of Nurse Practitioners, a member of the California Association of Nurse Practitioners, and Sigma Theta Tau.
+She has cared for patients in both the inpatient and outpatient settings with focuses in research, oncology, endocrinology, and surgery.